 Tipping is common in India (where service charges are not included) and a small tip of Rs 50-100 will be highly appreciated.
 Most restaurants and hotels will add a surcharge of 10-15% to the bill.

 - Working week: Monday to Friday.

 - Banking hours: 10.30-15.30 and until 12.00 on Saturdays; private banks tend to work longer hours.

 Colleague “Never Sicker” on Flight from Bangalore to Hong Kong

 On April 21, 2012, I traveled from Bangalore (BLR) to Hong Kong (HKG) in economy class on Dragonair flight 153 with two colleagues.
 The flight departed Bangalore at 2:40 AM (don’t all flights in and out of India revolve around 1 AM +/-) and arrived in Hong Kong at 11 AM local time.

 I sat immediately next to a colleague who I would join in Hong Kong for a series of presentations, and they comfortably slept nearly the entire journey.
 My other colleague, a well-traveled Australian en route back to Sydney via Hong Kong, was seated elsewhere in the economy cabin.

-We began the trek to customs / immigration, and on our walk my colleague pointed out that a hundred yards ahead of us or so, there was our Australian friend!
-He seemed to be moving quickly, and left us in his dust.
+We began the trek to customs and immigration, and on our walk, my colleague pointed out that a hundred yards ahead of us or so, there was our Australian friend!
+He seemed to be moving quickly and left us in his dust.
 I thought it odd that we missed him, and was even a bit hurt with the thought that the colleague would intentionally not say goodbye before transferring onto his flight to Sydney – I thought we were pretty close, I hoped that I hadn’t offended him in some way or that he didn’t really like me.